Tvoir/Nu-Tracker-Frontend/README.md

 - Pull/Merge requests on GitHub

 # Future Goals
-- Implementing a Goal page
+- Implementing a goal page
 - Connecting to an API to allow users to quickly search up meals
 - Create a social network to have users connect and encourage other users